 One thing that has struck me is how much proverbs reinforce their nations’ stereotypes.
 The Spanish like honour and vengeance.
 The French are so blunt it hurts.
 The Irish only seem capable of making metaphors about drink, the Italians about food.
 The English have stiff pokers up their bums.
 Germans are aware of their superiority and basically just mock everyone else (even to the extent of delusionality: “He who would eat in Spain must bring his kitchen along”).
 Russians are rough and ready.
 The Japanese are disciplined to the point of psychosis.
 The Chinese are poetic and zen.
 These generalisations are not the most sophisticated, but at least one German proverb agrees: “A country can be judged by the quality of its proverbs”.

-Anyway, passing thoughts.
-My plan isn’t to dwell on the caricatures: the occasional racist jibe was not what kept me trawling through an encyclopaedia of allegories.
-The truth is, proverbs are gifts.
+But childish caricaturing didn’t carry me through this encyclopaedia of allegories.
+The truth is that proverbs are gifts.
 Gifts from generations older and wiser.
-People have already seen what we will come to see, they can tell us straight up what we’d take lifetimes to learn.
-The arrogance of youth often blinds us to such counsel.
-We roll our eyes at Granny’s rambles, but one day soon, when we trip on our paths, we’ll remember she did tell us to tie our laces.
+People who have already seen what we will come to see, and can tell us right now what we’d take lifetimes to learn.
+We may roll our eyes at Granny’s rambles, but one day soon, when we trip on our paths, we’ll remember that she told us to tie our laces.

-So that’s why I trawled: I trawled for knowledge.
-If you sift out the bigotry and xenophobia and cynicism (there’s a LOT of women-bashing), little gold nuggets of wisdom emerge.
+Granted, you have to sift through sludgeons of bigotry, but little gold nuggets of will wisdom emerge.
 Here are some of those nuggets: